arnsteio/OpenSCAD-workshop-2018-02/02-3D-printing.md

 Less infill means faster, cheaper prints.
 You can get by with surprisingly little.
-Even on high-tension parts like slingshots I never use more than 25% and I usually go with 5% for non-high-tension parts.
+Even on high-tension parts like slingshots I never use more than 25%, and I usually go with 5% for non-high-tension parts.

 ### Shell

 Unless you go with 100% infill the thickness of your shell is important.
-As always, thinner is faster and cheaper, but too thin gets too flimsey.
+As always, thinner is faster and cheaper, but too thin gets too flimsy.
 I usually use 1mm for high-tension parts (in practice 0.8mm-0.9mm because of print head size and layer height) and whatever Cura suggests for other parts (in theory 0.7mm, which in practice means down to 0.4mm).